Daksh14/croc-look/README.md

 ### Flags

-1. `--trait_impl` or `-t`: Defines the trait you want to see the expansion off, this is gonna be the trait your derive macro is implementing or it could be any other trait you want to see the expansion off.
+1. `--trait-impl` or `-t`: Defines the trait you want to see the expansion off, this is gonna be the trait your derive macro is implementing or it could be any other trait you want to see the expansion off.
 For example
 ```
 #[derive(Clone, Debug, MyTrait)]